dromotherm/documentation/pages/themis/overview/insertSIM.md

 Once logged with a desktop machine to the Themis network (using wifi or wired connection through an RJ45 cable), the Themis server can be usually reached on 192.168.1.2.

-You will need to establish a SSH connection using the [Putty software](putty.exe) (which is a simple exe file in a windows 10 environment).
+You will need to establish a SSH connection using the Putty software (which is a simple exe file in a windows 10 environment).

-Just download it, drop it on the desktop for example and launch it.
+Just download the [zip](putty.zip), unzip, drop the exe file on the desktop for example and launch it.

 ![SSH](SSH.png)